northox/2sshfp/README.md

 ### ssh-keyscan2sshfp

 Not recommended - This one used ssh-keyscan and connects to ssh servers to extract SSH keys remotely.
-Oviously, you need to trust your network.. which you don't.
+Oviously, you need to trust your network.. which you don't - ARP/DNS poisoning, etc.

     > ./ssh-keyscan2sshfp bombshock.mantor.org shockwave.mantor.org
     ####################################################